[HISTORY: Adopted by the Board of Trustees of the Village of Buchanan as indicated in article histories. Amendments noted where applicable.]

 Duty to provide and maintain in sanitary condition.
 Refuse containers shall be provided by the owner, tenant, lessee or occupant of the premises.
 Refuse containers shall be maintained in good condition.
 Any container that does not conform to the provisions of this article or that may have ragged or sharp edges or any other defect liable to hamper or injure the person collecting the contents shall be promptly replaced upon notice.
 The Village Board shall have the authority to refuse collection for failure to comply herewith.

 Garbage and rubbish.
-Receptacles shall be containers commercially manufactured for the purpose, equipped with suitable handles and tight-fitting covers, and shall be watertight; or suitable plastic garbage bags.
+Receptacles shall be containers commercially manufactured for the purpose, equipped with suitable handles and tight-fitting covers, and shall be watertight.
+Suitable plastic garbage bags may be used so long as no food waste is placed in the bag.

 Ashes.
 Ash containers shall be made of metal.